Reorganization of columnar architecture in the growing visual cortex: Introduction

-Much of the growth of V1 takes place during a period when many neurons have already reached fairly mature levels of selectivity.
-For instance, the selective response of visual cortical neurons to inputs from one eye or the other, called ocular dominance (OD), can already be visualized at postnatal week 2 in cat V1 \cite{Crair:2001p1095}.
-OD is organized into columns which can be labeled within the entire V1 as early as week 3 \cite{Rathjen:2000p2206,Rathjen:2003p2212}.
-Large parts of the visual field are already represented at this time \cite{Sireteanu:1982p4332}.
-Subsequently, between week 3 and week 10, cat V1 increases its size by 50\% \cite{Rathjen:2003p2212,Rathjen:2003p2214}, a result which we confirm in \textbf{Figure \ref{fig:area_increase}}.
-In this work, we exploit the fact that OD columns can be visualized over a period of significant cortical growth to reveal signatures of growth induced remodeling of neuronal circuits.
+In cat primary visual cortex (V1), much of the growth takes place during a period in which most parts of the visual field are already represented \cite{Sireteanu:1982p4332} and many neurons have already reached fairly mature levels of selectivity.
+For instance, the selective response of visual cortical neurons to inputs from one eye or the other, called ocular dominance (OD), can already be visualized at postnatal week 2 in cat V1 \cite{Crair:2001p1095} (Fig. \ref{fig:area_increase}A).
+OD is organized into columns which can be labeled over the full extent of V1 as early as week 3 \cite{Rathjen:2003p2212} (Fig. \ref{fig:area_increase}B).
+For these properties, this system is well suited for studying the impact of cortical growth on neural circuitry.